How to Write White Papers People Actually Want to Read

 If you have the time and resources to do your own research study, Andy Crestodina of Orbit Media Studios has a fantastic guide to get you started.

-Now, We’re Finally Ready to Write This White Paper
+Now We’re Ready to Format and Write This White Paper

 We’ve done a lot of things so far.
 Some of it even involved a little bit of writing.
 Mostly, though, we’ve spent our time getting ready to write.